tonethar/IGME-230-GDD-2017-Fall/exams/study-guide-1.md

 D) Write a CSS rule that selects the lists that are of the class "myLists" above and set the `background-color` to `yellow` - use a *class selector*.

 E) Write a CSS rule that selects each of the list-items in all three lists and sets their `font-weight` to `bold` - use the *universal (or wildcard) selector*.

+## CSS3 Selectors
+CSS3 Selectors are supported by all modern browsers.